-Every year, there will be three intakes – one in June, July and August respectively.
+Every year, there will be several intakes between June and August.
 There are no internships in December or January.

 The internship will be for a full three-week period and you will be paid S$750 upon completion of the full period.

-We accept applications for Internships from 1 February to 31 March.
+We accept applications for Internships from 8 February onwards.

 Please submit the following documents which you should submit via the Pinsent Masons Online Application System: